jawad-stack/jawad-stack/README.md

 - 👀 I’m interested in machine Learning and Mobile Application development.
 - 🌱 I’m currently learning Machine Learning and Data Science.
 - 💞️ I’m looking to collaborate on some of the projects and making some new projects.
-- 📫 Anyone can reach me anytime using any one using information given in profile.
+- 📫 Anyone can reach me anytime using any of information given in profile.

 <!---
 jawad-stack/jawad-stack is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.